binaryage/totalfinder-i18n/readme.md

 ## Questions?

+### I have created MYLANGUAGE.lproj and modified string files.
+I've restarted the Finder.app, but I don't see my localization.
+What's wrong?
+> And do you see Finder.app in MYLANGUAGE?
+First, double check you have MYLANGUAGE as top-most language in the `System Preferences > Language & Text > Language` list.
+Second, please note that TotalFinder is a plugin for Finder.app and it inherits preferred language from Finder.app.
+Finder.app does not pick MYLANGUAGE in case there is not language folder present here `/System/Library/CoreServices/Finder.app/Contents/Resources/MYLANGUAGE.lproj`.
+You may create empty folder by hand or you may fix this by running `sudo rake normalize` task, which will create missing folders in `/System/Library/CoreServices/Finder.app/Contents/Resources` according to language folders available in TotalFinder's Resources.
+Hope this helped.

 ### I want to modify the UI.
 How can I compile XIB files?
 > Please make sure you have the latest XCode from Apple.
 Download and compile [ShortcutRecorder project](http://wafflesoftware.net/shortcut).
 It will give you an Interface Builder plugin for ShortcurRecorder control.
 No you can open XIB and modify it.
 TotalFinder uses nibs, to compile them please run `./compile.sh`.